Mi último adiós

 "Mi último adiós" is a poem written by Philippine national hero Dr. José Rizal before his execution by firing squad on December 30, 1896.
 The piece was one of the last notes he wrote before his death.
 Another that he had written was found in his shoe, but because the text was illegible, its contents remain a mystery.

 Rizal did not ascribe a title to his poem.
 Mariano Ponce, his friend and fellow reformist, titled it "Mi último pensamiento" in the copies he distributed, but this did not catch on.
-Also, the "coconut oil lamp" containing the poem was not delivered to Rizal's family until after the execution as it was required to light the cell.
+The "coconut oil lamp" containing the poem was not delivered to Rizal's family until after the execution, as it was required to light the cell.

 Background

 "On the afternoon of Dec.
 29, 1896, a day before his execution, Dr. José Rizal was visited by his mother, Teodora Alonzo; sisters Lucia, Josefa, Trinidád, Maria and Narcisa; and two nephews.
 When they took their leave, Rizal told Trinidád in English that there was something in the small alcohol stove (cocinilla), as opposed to saying coconut oil lamp (lamparilla), which was intended to provide cover for the transportation of the text.
 The stove was given to Narcisa by the guard when the party was about to board their carriage in the courtyard.
 At home, the Rizal ladies recovered a folded paper from the stove.
 On it was written an unsigned, untitled and undated poem of 14 five-line stanzas.
 The Rizals reproduced copies of the poem and sent them to Rizal's friends in the country and abroad.
 In 1897, Mariano Ponce in Hong Kong had the poem printed with the title "Mí último pensamiento".
 Fr.
 Mariano Dacanay, who received a copy of the poem while a prisoner in Bilibid (jail), published it in the first issue of La Independencia on September 25, 1898 with the title 'Ultimo Adios'."